amdmh/amdmh.github.io/_posts/2019-01-05-finding_donors.md

 ----
 ## Feature Importance

-An important task when performing supervised learning on a dataset like the census data we study here is determining which features provide the most predictive power.
-By focusing on the relationship between only a few crucial features and the target label we simplify our understanding of the phenomenon, which is most always a useful thing to do.
-In the case of this project, that means we wish to identify a small number of features that most strongly predict whether an individual makes at most or more than \$50,000.

-Choose a scikit-learn classifier (e.g., adaboost, random forests) that has a `feature_importance_` attribute, which is a function that ranks the importance of features according to the chosen classifier.
-In the next python cell fit this classifier to training set and use this attribute to determine the top 5 most important features for the census dataset.

 ### Question 6 - Feature Relevance Observation

 When **Exploring the Data**, it was shown there are thirteen available features for each individual on record in the census data.
 Of these thirteen records, which five features do you believe to be most important for prediction, and in what order would you rank them and why?

 <p style='text-align: justify;'> At first glance, I would say that the five most important features for prediction are :